mailgun/godebug/README.md

     import "github.com/mailgun/godebug/lib"

-Then just run your code using the godebug tool:
+If the breakpoint is in package main and you don't want to examine any imported packages, you can just run:

     $ godebug run gofiles... [arguments...]

+If you want to trace the program through packages other than main, list them in the `-instrument` flag:

+    $ godebug run -instrument=pkg1,pkg2,pkg3 gofiles... [arguments...]

 And that's it!

-#### Generating code manually:
+#### Generating code manually for tests:

-But, of course, not all code lives in package main.
-While commands `godebug build` and `godebug test` are coming soon, for now you will have to generate the source code yourself and use `go build` or `go test` on the result.
+A `godebug test` command is coming soon, but for now you will have to generate debug code yourself if you want to debug tests.

 First, get your directory in a clean state. **The command below will overwrite your files, so make sure you have committed or stashed everything.**